wangtongada/HyRS/README.md

 Example:

-The input data Xrain needs to be binarized.
+The input data Xtrain needs to be binarized into a matrix of 0 and 1, i.e., the categorical features need to be one-hot-encoded and the numeric features need to be discretized.
 The target variable Ytrain and Ybtrain needs to be a binary array of 0 or 1.

 supp is the minimal support, which can be set to 5% or 10%.
 Nrules is the size of the rule space, which can be set to 5000 or 10000